 As you would expect, technology plays a huge role in scalability and ensuring that a CMS is scalable.
 We’ve partnered with companies like PerformLine for merchant monitoring, speaking of that.
 We’re all dealing with organizations that have a finite number of resources, and so the prospect of continuing hiring to support manual processes just at some point is not tenable.
 And that’s where technology comes in.
 And it can be used for purposes of monitoring from a merchant marketing standpoint, and could be on the financial crimes front, but I think it’s incumbent upon us as leaders of compliance organizations to always have the hat on that is searching to refine how we use technology, make sure that we’re identifying the correct tools, constantly reassessing whether the tools we onboarded are effective.
 And I also want to note that onboarding the technology is just the starting point, right?

 It’s not a magic bullet.
-A lot of times people think, ‘oh, we’re gonna get this great tool and that’s gonna take care of this aspect of the CMS’.
+A lot of times people think, ‘oh, we’re going to get this great tool and that’s going to take care of this aspect of the CMS’.
 That is rarely, if ever the case, certainly in my experience, that’s a starting point.
 And I think the considerations that you need to take into account after that fact include what is the ongoing tuning that may need to take place?
 What are the compliance rulebooks that need to be developed and considered in order to make sure that these tools are operating efficiently?
 What are the human resources that yes, we may need to ensure that these tools are operating efficiently?
 So I think the combination of being really smart with your selection of technology, but also equally fulsome in our thinking around what is needed to maintain that tool is essential.

 Onboarding new partners in a compliant and scalable way